|

 analysis.

-of another group of procaryotes that was initially and informally named "archaebacteria"
+of another group of prokaryotes that was initially and informally named "archaebacteria"

-(now renamed Archaea since their genomes are far distant from bacteria).
-Actually,
+(they were renamed Archaea since their genomes are far distant from that of bacteria).

-many archaea had long been studied extensively, but with the idea that the archaea
+Actually, many archaeans had long been studied extensively, but with the idea

-were bacteria; sequence analysis revealed that this group of procaryotes needed
+were bacteria; sequence analysis revealed that this group of prokaryotes needed

-placement within the Universal tree of life as a distinct Domain, alongside Bacteria
+placement within the Universal Tree of Life as a distinct Domain, alongside

 cells are very tiny, 1 micron across, compared to 10 to 100 microns in most eucaryotic

 environments too extreme for eukaryotes.
-Instances of procaryote and eukaryotes
+Instances of prokaryote and eukaryotes

 symbiosis abound.
-Despite their diminutive size, procaryotes are the most abundant
+Despite their diminutive size, prokaryotes are the most

 in the seas.
 The organelles of eukaryotes (mitochondria in animals and chloroplasts